-- Students are required to study Chemistry in Year 12.
+- WACE students are required to study Chemistry in Year 12.

-- It is desirable for students to study a Mathematics subjects in Year 12 as well however it is not a prerequisite.
+- It is desirable for WACE students to study Mathematics subjects in Year 12 as well, however, it is not a prerequisite:

 - Student applications are ranked for an offer based upon their UCAT results after meeting the prerequisite requirements.

-- Students are required to submit supplementary documents with their application.
-The document is a predicted ATAR form which must be completed by your school and sent to Curtin before November 1.
+- Students are required to submit the Curtin predicted ATAR form (completed by their school Principal) to Curtin before the published deadline.

 Interview Criteria and structure: